DeuxHuitHuit/algolia-webcrawler/README.md

 url that contains all the url you want to be indexed.
 2. The sitemap(s) must contain at least the `<loc>` node, i.e. `urlset/url/loc`.
 3. An empty Algolia index.
-4. An Algolia Credential that can create objects and set settings on the index.
+4. An Algolia Credential that can create objects and set settings on the index, i.e. search, addObject, settings, browse, deleteObject, editSettings, deleteIndex

 ### Installation